 The World Self-Medication Federation has directly attacked the electronic cigarette - and for the first time their motivation has been laid bare.

 In the past we have had to dig into financial statements for evidence that NRT producers were behind a concerted campaign to discredit the e-cigarette.
-That digging around found that the anti-smoking organisations that were campaigning against the electronic cigarette, a device which scientists argue is around 99 times safer than a cigarette, had been funded by the producers of nicotine replacements products.
-(See anti-electronic cigarette funding.)
+That digging around found that the anti-smoking organisations that were campaigning against the electronic cigarette, a device which UK Health Security Agency argue is at least 95 percent less harmful than smoking, had been funded by the producers of nicotine replacements products.

 These organisations, willing to spend millions manipulating the press, were unable to answer simple questions about just why they opposed the e-cigarette:

 Now the WSFM has no qualms admitting who is behind its attack: